-$Interested\ applicants\ are\ interviewed\ and\ screened\ in\ the\ Personnel\ Services\ Office.$ Prior to being considered for a position, all applicants (including current employees) must complete an Application for Employment or an Application for Promotion or Transfer and, when appropriate, take any applicable clerical skills tests.
+Prior to being considered for a position, all applicants (including current employees) must complete an Application for Employment or an Application for Promotion or Transfer and, when appropriate, take any applicable clerical skills tests.
 All testing is performed by the Personnel Services staff.
+The Personnel Office conducts a general interview with applicants prior to referral.

-After the initial interview and screening, successful applicants are referred to the hiring department for interviewing.
-Once the departmental interviewer has selected the candidate of his or her choice, the Personnel Services Office extends the official offer of employment.
+After the general interview, successful applicants are referred to the hiring department for interviewing.
+Once the departmental interviewer has selected the candidate most suited for the job, the Personnel Services Office extends the official offer of employment.

-An appropriate entry-level wage is determined in accordance with both the Classified Pay Plan and the operating budget.
-Normally, new employees are hired at the minimum step of the salary range for the position available.
+An appropriate entry-level wage is determined in accordance with the Classified Pay Plan.
+Normally, new employees are hired at the minimum of the salary range for the position available.